LightForm-group/KWN-deformation/README.md

 If used with Windows or Linux, the fortran file (KWN_with_deformation.f90) should be recompiled, preferentially with ifort (open the terminal in the folder containing the source files and enter "ifort *.f90")
 If running on Ubuntu, the code can be compiled with gfortran (To compile: open the terminal in the folder containing the source files and enter "gfortran -ffree-line-length-0 *.f90". )

-To force strict checks of the code recompile using `ifort -traceback -check all *.f90`.
+To force strict checks of the code recompile using `ifort -traceback -check all *.f90`, or, if using gfort: `gfortran -ffree-line-length-0 -fbounds-check  *.f90`

-To run the code :
+To run the code :  $
 1. Fill or modify the "input.yaml" file with input corresponding to the model described in ref.
 [3].
+2. Put the "input.yaml" file in a folder (e.g. "test_folder_name")
-2. Run ./run_kwn.sh in a command line.
+2. Run `./run_kwn.sh test_folder_name` in a terminal.
-3. The outputs are written in textfiles and can be visualised using the attached Jupyter notebook.
+3. The outputs are written in textfiles and can be visualised using the attached Jupyter notebooks.

-Some examples of input files can be found in the "example" directory:
+Some examples of input files and jupyer notebooks can be found in the "test_n" directories, with n the number of the test:
-- with deformation
+- with deformation  in a ternary alloy (Al-Zn-Mg) containing an initial distribution
-   - for two solute elements
-   - for binary alloys
-- without deformation
+   - test_1
-   - for two solute elements (Al-Zn-Mg)
-   - for a binary alloy (fictive Al-Mg).
+- without deformation in a binary alloy with no initial distribution
    - for a Cu-Co binary alloy (reproduces result of ref [7]).